Hritikraj8804/KodeKloud_Engineer/Linux_2/03_Linux_Collaborative_Directories.md

 This command will display the ownership and permissions of the `/sysops/data` directory.
 The group ownership should be set to `sysops`.

 To check the ownership and permissions of the files and subdirectories inside the `/sysops/data` directory: `sudo ls -l /sysops/data`

+To verify the permissions of the directory: `stat -c "%a %n" /sysops/data`